 Schedule a visit to your veterinarian to ensure your pet is healthy and fit to travel.
 This is an excellent time to get them up-to-date on vaccinations and sort out the documents you may need for travel.

-While there, ask your veterinarian for tips on traveling with your pet.
+While there, ask your veterinarian for tips on travelling with your pet.
 They should know your pet well enough (or at least have a file with their information) to give recommendations.

-Also, you may qualify for a service animal and fly with your pet in the cabin for free if you are traveling with a dog and have a mental, emotional, or physical disability.
+Also, you may qualify for a service animal and fly with your pet in the cabin for free if you are travelling with a dog and have a mental, emotional, or physical disability.

-This will also allow you to bring your dog with you to almost any location or accommodation.
+This will allow you to bring your dog to almost any location or accommodation.

 4. Pack Supplies: